Health Insurance in Cambodia: What You Need to Know in 2025

 Healthcare Quality

-The most important advantage of having health insurance is getting better healthcare.
+The most important advantage of having health insurance is access to better healthcare options.

-But that doesn’t mean that hospitals in Cambodia provide better treatment to those who have health insurance.
-The fact is that you get the same quality of treatment from any medical provider in Cambodia, regardless of whether you have health insurance.
+However, this doesn’t mean that hospitals in Cambodia provide better treatment to those with health insurance.
+The reality is that you receive the same quality of care from any medical provider in Cambodia, whether or not you have health insurance.

 What does this mean for you?